Personal Identity Verification Guide Introduction

 Read on to learn more about PIV credentials.

 PIV credentials have certificates and key pairs, pin numbers, biometrics like fingerprints and pictures, and other unique identifiers.
-When put together into a PIV credential, it provides the capability to implement multi-factor authentication for networks, applications, and buildings.
+When these items are put together in a PIV credential, the credential provides the capability to implement multifactor authentication for networks, applications, and buildings.

 First, we cover the basics of PIV credentials, including: